fuwhis/.NETPatterns/Adapter_Pattern/README.md

 ## Structure of Console Code
 ### Structural code in C#
-This structural code demonstrates the Abstract Factory pattern creating parallel hierarchies of objects.
-Object creation has been abstracted and there is no need for hard-coded class names in the client code.
+This structural code demonstrates the Adapter pattern which maps the interface of one class onto another so that they can work together.
+These incompatible classes may come from different libraries or frameworks.

 **Output**
 ```
 Called SpecificRequest()
 ```
 ### Real-world code in C#
-This real-world code demonstrates the creation of different animal worlds for a computer game using different factories.
-Although the animals created by the Continent factories are different, the interactions among the animals remain the same.
+This real-world code demonstrates the use of a legacy chemical databank.
+Chemical compound objects access the databank through an Adapter interface.

 **Output**
 ```